-Proxy Solicited by Board of Directors for Annual Meeting - May 24, 2023
+Proxy Solicited by Board of Directors for Annual Meeting - May 22, 2024

-KNOW ALL MEN BY THESE PRESENT THAT I, the undersigned Shareholder of CARTER BANKSHARES, INC., MARTINSVILLE, VIRGINIA (the "Company"), do hereby nominate and appoint Michael R. Bird, Robert M. Bolton, and Gregory W. Feldmann, or any of them (with full power to act alone), my true and lawful attorney(s) with full power of substitution for me, and in my name, place and stead to vote all of the Common Stock of the Company, standing in my name on its stock transfer books on April 5, 2023, at the Annual Meeting of its Shareholders to be held at New College Institute, 191 Fayette St., Martinsville, Virginia 24112, on May 24, 2023 at Ten O'clock AM.
-Eastern Time, or at any adjournment thereof with all the powers the undersigned would possess if personally present.
+RNOW ALL MEN BY THESE PRESENT THAT I, the undersigned Shareholder of CARTER BANKSHARES, INC., MARTINSVILLE, VIRGINIA (the "Company"), do hereby nominate and appoint Michael R. Bird, Robert M. Bolton, and Gregory W. Feldmann, or any of them (with full power to act alend), my true and lawful distorrey(s) with full power of substitution for me, and in my name, place and stead to vote all of the Common Stock of the Company, standing in my name on Its stock transfer books on April 5, 2024, at the Annual Meeting of Its Shareholders to be held at New College Institutes, BY Prystie SL, Martinsville, Yinglia 2012, on May 22, 2024 at New Colcek A.N.
+Eastern Time, or at any adjournment thereof with all the powers the undersigned would possess If personally present.

-The undersigned hereby acknowledges receipt of the Company's Proxy Statement dated April 28, 2023 and hereby revokes all proxies previously given.
-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS AND MAY BE REVOKED PRIOR TO ITS EXERCISE.
-The Board of Directors recommends a vote "FOR" all director nominees in Proposal 1 and "FOR" Proposals 2 and 4 and "THREE YEARS" (or Proposal 3.
-This Proxy when properly executed will be voted in the manner directed herein by the undersigned shareholder.
-If no direction is made, this Proxy will be voted "FOR" all director nominees in Proposal 2 and 4 and "THREE YEARS" for Proposal 3 and according to the recommendations of the Board of Directors on any other matters that may properly come before the meeting or any adjournment thereof.
+The undersigned hereby acknowledges receipt of the Company's Pravy Statement dated April 26, 2024 and hereby revokes all provides previously given.
+This PROXY IS SOLICITED ON BENALF OF THE BOARD OF DIRECTORS AND MAY BE REVOKED PHOR TO ITS EXERCISE.
+The Board of Directors recommends a vote "FOR" all director moninees in Proposal I and "FOR" Proposals 2 and 3.
+This Proxy when property executed will be voted in the manner direction been herein by the undersigned shareholder.
+In additional is not all the Voted "MR" all director moninees in Proposal I and "FOR" all director moninees in Droposal I and "FOR" Proposals 2 and 3.
+This Proxy when property executed will be voted in the manner direction monitors in a director moninees in Droposal I and "FOR" all director moninees in Droposal I and "FOR" all director moninees in the second monitor of Directors on any other matters that may property come before the meeting or any adjournment thereof.

 In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.